Skip to main content

 note

-• Use the confirmations field to assess finality.
+• The confirmations field updates dynamically as new blocks are mined.
 Higher confirmation counts indicate lower risk of chain reorganization.